eftieell/intro_programming_2/src/chapters/files_and_data/files_and_exceptions.md

     print('Error: Age must be a whole number')
 ```

-Here's a sample output showing with the user sees:
+Here's a sample output showing what the user sees:
 ```
 Input your age: Sue
 Error: Age must be a whole number